Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Mark owns 10 properties managed by a third-party property management company.
 He spends very little time personally working on the rentals.
 However, the management company spends over 1,000 hours annually maintaining and leasing the units.

 Verdict: Mark qualifies.
-The hours performed by his "agents" (the property managers) count toward the 250-hour requirement.
+The hours his "agents" (the property managers) perform count toward the 250-hour requirement.
 He needs to obtain detailed reports from the management company to satisfy the contemporaneous records rule.

 Example 3: The triple-net lease